aldeano19/closure-templates/README.md

+# Purpose of the Fork
+Adding a 'false' option to template autoescaping to render everything without validation.

 # Closure Templates
 Closure Templates are a client- and server-side templating system that helps you dynamically build reusable HTML and UI elements.
 They have a simple syntax